Kinetic interacting particle system: parameter estimation from complete and partial discrete observations: Estimators and main results

 However, the matrix \(A\) used above is not invertible, making this approach directly inapplicable.
 Nonetheless, our estimation procedure remains grounded in the Euler scheme.
 Rather than applying it directly, we focus on estimating the parameters in the drift and diffusion coefficients of the second component of each particle.
 Therefore, we propose a contrast function based solely on the Euler approximation of this second component.
 The remainder term arising from this approximation is analyzed in detail in Lemma 5.3 of \cite{McKean}.
 This leads us to the following contrast function:

-where \(\theta = (\mu,\sigma)\) and the superscript \(C\) indicates "complete observations".
-This function is an extension of the classical Euler contrast for unidimensional interacting particle systems, as proposed in \cite{McKean}.
+where \(\theta = (\mu,\sigma)\) and the superscript \(C\) indicates {\spa ``complete observations''}.
+This function is an extension of the classical Euler contrast for interacting particle systems {\spa in one dimension}, as proposed in \cite{McKean}.
 Starting from such contrast function, we define a minimum contrast estimator $\hat{\theta}_n^{N,C}$ for complete observations as

 Let us now consider the case of partial observations, where the contrast function \eqref{eq: contrast complete} can no longer be applied due to the unavailability of the velocities \((X^i_{j \Delta_n})_{i=1, \dots, N; j =1, \dots, n}\).
 To address this challenge, various approaches have been explored in the literature.
 For instance, in \cite{8hypo}, Gloter proposes approximating \(X\) using the increments of \(Y\) in the context of integrated diffusion.
 This is the approach we have chosen to adopt, noting that in our framework, each particle also follows an integrated diffusion process.